savonet/liquidsoap/doc/content/install.md

 A typical installation with most expected features is done by executing:

 ```
-opam depext taglib mad lame ffmpeg liquidsoap
-opam install taglib mad lame ffmpeg liquidsoap
+opam install ffmpeg liquidsoap
 ```

-- `opam depext ...` takes care of installing the required external dependencies.
-In some cases external dependencies might be missing for your system.
-If that is the case, please report it to us!
-- Finally `opam install ...` installs the packages themselves.
+This will install `liquidsoap` along with the optional `ffmpeg` package, which provides most of the expected functionalities (encoding, decoding, metadata support etc) out of the box.

+The `opam` installer also handles external dependencies that is, dependencies from your operating system that are required for your install.
+Typically, this would be the `ffmpeg` shared libraries here, as well as `libcurl`, which is required for `liquidsoap` to install.

+In most cases, `opam` will simply ask for your permission to install these dependencies on your behalf.
+In some cases, however, you will have install them yourself.

-Most of liquidsoap's dependencies are only optionally installed by OPAM.
+Most of liquidsoap's dependencies are only optional.
 For instance, if you want to enable opus encoding and decoding after you've already installed liquidsoap, you should execute the following:

 ```
-opam depext opus
 opam install opus
 ```

+This will install `opus` and its dependencies and recompile `liquidsoap` to take advantage of it.

 `opam info liquidsoap` should give you the list of all optional dependencies that you may enable in liquidsoap.